gardener/documentation/website/documentation/getting-started/features/dns-management.md

 ## DNS Provider

-For the reconcile magic to work, we need some ingredients.
+For the above to work, we need some ingredients.
 Primarily, this is implemented via a so-called DNSProvider.
 Every shoot has a default provider that is used to set up the API server's public DNS record.
 It can be used to request sub-domains as well.

 ![](./images/dns-provider.png)

 In addition, a shoot can reference credentials to a DNS provider.
-Those can be used to request custom domains.
+Those can be used to manage custom domains.

+Please have a look at the [documentation](https://gardener.cloud/docs/guides/networking/dns-extension/) for further details.